How Hyundai Used VWO To Achieve Increase In CTR

-In Netherlands, Hyundai hired Traffic4U, an experienced, international online marketing agency that specializes in result-driven online marketing, to optimize conversion rates from their lead-generation pages (leading to test drives).
+In the Netherlands, Hyundai hired Traffic4U, an experienced, international online marketing agency that specializes in result-driven online marketing, to optimize conversion rates from their lead-generation pages (leading to test drives).
 Traffic4u is a VWO-certified partner.
 Being familiar with the powerful capabilities of VWO, they chose it for testing and optimization on Hyundai.nl.

 This success story describes how Traffic4U used VWO and was able to achieve a 62% increase in conversion rates for Hyundai.

 Increase Conversions in the Form of Visitors Requesting Test Drives

-Hyundai has landing pages for all of their car models where people can request for a test drive or download a brochure.
+Hyundai has landing pages for all of its car models where people can request a test drive or download a brochure.
 These landing pages mainly get traffic from paid advertising campaigns (but get some direct and SEO traffic too).
 Hyundai wanted to make the most of this traffic.

 Specifically, the company had 3 goals: